-Section 28.1 Department Related Training

-Employees attending approved training sessions will be reimbursed for meals and other expenses, when authorized.
-Employees who use their private vehicle to attend approved training sessions will be reimbursed for travel mileage, when authorized.
+Section 28.1 Department Related Training Employees attending approved training sessions will be reimbursed for meals and other expenses when authorized.
+Employees who use their private vehicle to attend approved training sessions will be reimbursed for travel mileage when authorized.
 Reimbursements at the current rates established by City Council.
 Approved training and education related to the Police Department's activities shall be paid for by the City of Zanesville.
-Police officers will be required to take appropriate police-related training or retraining as deemed appropriate by the Police Chief.
+Employees will be required to take appropriate police-related training or retraining as deemed appropriate by the Police Chief.

-Section 28.2 Reimbursement Program
+Section 28.2 Tuition Reimbursement Program

-The City shall share tuition reimbursement expenses with employees interested in attaining a higher level of technical or general competence through advanced education in such courses as may be determined by the Chief Executive Officer, upon prior approval, to relate to the employee's job with the City.
+The City shall share tuition reimbursement expenses with employees interested in attaining a higher level of technical or general competence through advanced education in such courses as may be determined by the Chief Executive Officer upon prior approval to relate to the employee's job with the City and based on the City policy.

-Section 28.3 Reimbursement Amount
+Section 28.3 Reimbursement Amount approved course shall be based on the City policy.

-The City's share of the tuition cost of any approved course shall be based on the passing grade as indicated by the following scale:
+The City's share of the tuition cost of any